alexfernandez/alexfernandez.github.io/2023/job-search.md

 With big companies sometimes you don't even know what team you will be assigned at when you join, so it's not always possible.

-I like to ask any technical employees I meet two simple questions: what do you like best about working at the company, and what do you like the least?
+If I get the opportunity I like to ask any technical employees I meet two simple questions: what do you like best about working at the company, and what do you like the least?
-It can give you a quick idea of the things people like and what they don't, but keep in mind that it can be a sensitive issue and they may not feel at liberty to answer, especially if a manager or human resources is also present.
+It can give you a quick idea of how it is to work there, but keep in mind that it can be a sensitive issue and they may not feel at liberty to answer, especially if a manager or HR person is also present.
 That can also be significant in itself.

 ## 🔩 Technical Challenges